Supply Chain Inspection Terms & Policies

 - 4.4 NABP’s provision of SCI Services are in no way affected or influenced by virtue of Business’s payment of any fees to NABP.

-- 4.5 NABP’s provision of SCI Services does not constitute a warranty or an endorsement by NABP of Business or its products, services, or operations, or Business’s compliance with any law or regulation.
+- 4.5 NABP’s provision of SCI Services does not constitute a warranty or an endorsement by NABP of Business or its products, services, or operations, Business’ eligibility to obtain or retain a license or registration, Business’ ability to commence operations, if Business will operate in compliance with any law or regulation, or Business’s compliance with any law or regulation.

 - 4.6 NABP provides no guarantees or warranties pursuant to these T&C.